 DENVER — An environmental group on Jan.
 23 moved in Colorado federal court for a temporary restraining order (TRO) against the state, its governor and a state agency seeking to prevent the agency from proceeding with hydraulic fracturing operations that involve nonconsenting mineral owners (Wildgrass Oil & Gas Committee v.
 State of Colorado, et al., No. N/A, D. Colo.).

-WASHINGTON, D.C. — An order of Roman Catholic women on Oct.
-31 filed a petition for writ of certiorari in the U.S. Supreme Court contending that a lower court incorrectly ruled that the Natural Gas Act (NGA) overrides the protections afforded by the Religious Freedom Restoration Act (RFRA) with regard to the construction of a pipeline to carry hydraulically fractured natural gas through property owned by the order (Adorers of the Blood of Christ, United States Province, et al. v.
+WASHINGTON, D.C. — An order of Roman Catholic women who contend that a lower court ruling that held that the Natural Gas Act (NGA) overrides the protections of the Religious Freedom Restoration Act (RFRA) with regard to the construction of a pipeline to carry hydraulically fractured gas across property owned by the order, on Jan.
+7 filed a brief in the U.S. Supreme Court contending that review is warranted because “RFRA is not an ordinary statute, and this is not an ordinary case” (Adorers of the Blood of Christ, United States Province, et al. v.
 Federal Energy Regulatory Commission, No. 18-548, U.S. Sup.).

 DENVER — The Colorado Supreme Court on Jan.
 28 denied a motion to reconsider its ruling in which it held that the Colorado Oil and Gas Conservation Commission’s (COGCC) decision not to conduct a rule-making proceeding related to hydraulic fracturing and adopt a rule proposed by residents who want to protect the environment was consistent with the applicable provisions of the state’s oil and gas conservation act (Colorado Oil and Gas Conservation Commission, et al. v.
 Xiuhtezcatl Martinez, et al., No. 2017SC297, Colo.
 Sup.).